 - Best outreach practices.

 - Existing barriers to accessing resources.

 - Ethnographic insight.

 - Specific community needs.

 - Other information as needed.

-The Applicant will deliver written Communications Plan to Cal OES for review and approval within 30 days of Program execution.
-The plan must contain at least the following three components: a.
-Messaging
+The Subrecipient will deliver a written Communications Plan to Cal OES for review and approval within 30 days of Program execution.

+The plan must contain at least the following three components:

-1. Message Testing Plan
+- a.
+Messaging - 1.
+Message Testing Plan